A selection of famous Dutch People born in the Netherlands.

 Mata Hari – Famous dancer and socialite who was famous throughout Europe for her exotic dancing and stage presence.
 During the First World War, she was executed on flimsy evidence of being a German spy.

 Anne Frank – Young Jewish diarist.
 During her childhood, her family were forced into hiding from the Nazis.
 Living in difficult circumstances and close confinement with many other people, she retained good humour and positive outlook on life.
 After the war and her tragic death, her father published her diary to worldwide acclaim.

 William III of England.
-From 1672 he governed as stadthalder over Holland.
+From 1672 he governed as stadtholder of Holland.
 In 1689, he was invited by a Protestant faction to rule as King of England, Scotland and Ireland.
-Known as the ‘glorious revolution’ for peaceful transition to the House of Orange.
+Known as the ‘Glorious Revolution’ for its peaceful transition to the House of Orange.

 Desiderius Erasmus (1466 – 1536) – writer, polemicist, humanist and theologian.
-He criticisms of the Catholic church lay the foundations of the Protestant Reformation though Erasmus remained a supporter of the church.
+He criticisms of the Catholic church laid the foundations of the Protestant Reformation – though Erasmus remained a supporter of the church.

-Baruch de Spinoza, (1632-1677), philosopher.
-Spinoza’s philosophy was an important cornerstone of the 18th Century Enlightenment and offered early Biblical criticism.
+Baruch de Spinoza, (1632-1677) Philosopher.
+Spinoza’s philosophy was an important cornerstone of the 18th Century Enlightenment.
+He offered an early Biblical criticism.